-300 2.5 Dependencies between Integration Profiles
+2.5 Dependencies between Integration Profiles 310

 Dependencies among IHE Integration Profiles exist when implementation of one integration profile is a prerequisite for achieving the functionality defined in another integration profile.
 Table 2.5-1 defines the required dependencies.
 Some dependencies require that an actor supporting one profile be grouped with one or more actors supporting other integration profiles.

-305 There are of course other useful synergies that occur when different combinations of profiles are implemented, but those are not described in the table below.
+315 There are of course other useful synergies that occur when different combinations of profiles are implemented, but those are not described in the table below.
 For instance, actors of the various PCD profiles may implement profiles of the IT Infrastructure domain for user or node authentication, audit trails, patient identifier cross-referencing, etc.

-Integration Profile Depends on Dependency Type Purpose • • - Device Enterprise Communication (DEC) Consistent Time Each actor implementing DEC shall be grouped with the Time Client Required for consistent time- stamping of messages and data Point-of-Care Infusion Verification (PIV) Consistent Time Each actor implementing PIV shall be grouped with the Time Client Required for consistent time- stamping of messages and data Alert Communication Management (ACM) Consistent Time Each actor implementing ACM shall be grouped with the Time Client Required for consistent time- stamping of messages and data Implantable Device - Cardiac - Observation (IDCO) None N/A N/A than one actor and more than one Integration Profile.
+Integration Profile Depends on Dependency Type Purpose Device Enterprise Communication (DEC) Consistent Time Each actor implementing DEC shall be grouped with the Time Client Required for consistent time- stamping of messages and data Point-of-Care Infusion Verification (PIV) Consistent Time Each actor implementing PIV shall be grouped with the Time Client Required for consistent time- stamping of messages and data Alert Communication Management (ACM) Consistent Time Each actor implementing ACM shall be grouped with the Time Client Required for consistent time- stamping of messages and data Implantable Device - Cardiac - Observation (IDCO) None N/A N/A Infusion Pump Event Communication (IPEC) Consistent Time Each actor implementing IPEC shall be grouped with the Time Client Required for consistent time- stamping of messages and data